nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/http-and-https-reverse-proxy-configuration.md

 Using a reverse proxy can also be a way to optimize uploads and downloads.

-When clients access the Nuxeo server via a WAN with low bandwidth, upload and download can take time: this is bad for the server since it consumes resources:
+When clients access the Nuxeo server via a WAN with low bandwidth, upload and download can take time: this is bad for the server since it consumes resources such as:

 *   HTTP socket and HTTP thread
 *   Memory